 How to remove pilling from clothes?
-A question that rises a lot with the start of fall and winter, because there's nothing more annoying than finding that your favorite sweater started pilling.
-So, How to remove sweater fuzz and pilling?
+A question that rises a lot with the stat of fall and winter, because there's nothing more annoying than finding that your favorite sweater started pilling.
 Even though you try to treat your clothes gently, some fabrics, especially woven ones, are highly prone to creating fuzz and pilling.
-To get rid of those annoying pilling balls and accumulated clots of fabric, here are the best four ways to remove pilling from your clothes.
+In order to get rid of those annoying pilling balls and accumulated clots of fabric, here are the best four ways to remove pilling from your clothes.

 Put the piece of clothes on a flat surface and make sure it is well flattened.
 Bring your sharp razor and go over your clothes very gently.
 Make sure you don't accidentally harm the fabric itself.
 To do that, you need to stretch the part of the clothes you'll start with, then go over it with the razor.
 The razor should be placed at an angle and use it in the same direction of the pilling.
 Be very cautious as you do that, in order not to cut your clothes.

 2. Remove pilling using a fine toothed comb.

 Did you know that your plastic narrow-toothed comb can remove the annoying pilling from your clothes?
 It sure can!
 All you need to do, is lay the clothes on a flat surface, and comb very gently downwards.
 If you are not careful, or in a rush, you might end up with the comb's teeth snatching your winter clothes; which I'm sure you don't want.
 So, go slow and be gentle.
 As you work your way down against the pilling, make sure to gather as much clots as you can.
 Now you have a sweater free of pilling and bobbles!

 3. Take pilling out with a duct tape.